-- (1) Unless otherwise noted, the business address of each of our stockholders is 10207 Clematis Court, Los Angeles, CA 90077. - (2) The shares reported above are held in the name of our Sponsor.
-Our Sponsor is managed by Kevin Nazemi, and Mr. Nazemi has sole voting and dispositive power with respect to the shares held of record by our Sponsor. - (3) Interests shown consist solely of shares of Class B common stock.
-Such shares will automatically convert into Class A common stock at the time of our initial business combination on a one-for-one basis

-(4) Information was derived from a Schedule 13G filed on February 14, 2022 by Glazer Capital, LLC ("Glazer Capital") on its own and on behalf of Paul J. Glazer ("Mr. Glazer") (together, the "Reporting Persons"), with respect to an aggregate of 2,854,230 shares of the Company's Class A common stock.
+- Unless otherwise noted, the business address of each of our stockholders is 10250 Constellation Blvd, Suite 23126, Los Angeles, CA 90067. - (2) The shares reported above are held in the name of our Sponsor.
+Our Sponsor is managed by Kevin Nazemi, and Mr. Nazemi has sole voting and dispositive power with respect to the shares held of record by our Sponsor. - (3) Interests shown consist solely of shares of Class A common stock. - (4) Information was derived from a Schedule 13G/A filed on February 14, 2023 by Glazer Capital, LLC ("Glazer Capital") on its own and on behalf of Paul J. Glazer ("Mr. Glazer") (together, the "Reporting Persons"), with respect to an aggregate of 1,588,414 shares of the Company's Class A common stock.
 Glazer Capital serves as investment manager for certain funds and managed accounts (the "Glazer Funds") and thus may be deemed beneficial owners of the Class A common stock held in the Glazer Funds.
 Mr. Glazer serves as the managing member of Glazer Capital, and thus may be deemed a beneficial owner of the Class A common stock.
-The address of the principal business office of Sculptor, Sculptor-II, SCHC, SCHC-II, NJGC and SCU is 9 West 57 Street, 39 Floor, New York, NY 10019.
-The address of the principal business office of Glazer Capital and Mr. Glazer is 10485 NE 6th Street, Unit 3930, Bellevue, WA.
+The address of the principal business office of Glazer Capital and Mr. Glazer is 250 West 55th Street, Suite 30A, New York, New York 10019.

-Our initial stockholders beneficially own 20.0% of the then issued and outstanding common stock and have the right to elect all of our directors prior to our initial business combination.
+Our initial stockholders beneficially own 81.9% of the then issued and outstanding common stock and have the right to elect all of our directors prior to our initial business combination.
 Holders of our Public Shares will not have the right to elect any directors to our board of directors prior to our initial business combination.
 Because of this ownership block, our initial stockholders may be able to effectively influence the outcome of all other matters requiring approval by our stockholders, including amendments to our amended and restated certificate of incorporation and approval of significant corporate transactions including our initial business combination.

-If we do not complete our initial business combination by March 12, 2023 or during any Extension Period, the Private Placement Warrants will expire worthless.
+If we do not complete our initial business combination by June 30, 2023 (or by September 30, 2023 if all of the Extension Options are exercised), the Private Placement Warrants will expire worthless.
 The Private Placement Warrants are subject to the transfer restrictions.
 The Private Placement Warrants will not be redeemable by us so long as they are held by the Sponsor and independent directors or their permitted transferees.
 Our Sponsor and independent directors, or their permitted transferees, have the option to exercise the Private Placement Warrants on a cashless basis.
-If the Private Placement Warrants are held by holders other than the Sponsor and independent directors or their permitted transferees, the Private Placement Warrants will be redeemable by us and exercisable by the holders on the same basis as the warrants included in the Units sold in the Initial Public Offering.
+If the Private Placement Warrants will be redeemable by us and exercisable by the holders on the same basis as the warrants included in the Units sold in the Initial Public Offering.
 Otherwise, the Private Placement Warrants have terms and provisions that are identical to those of the warrants sold as part of the Units in the Initial Public Offering.